raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_3.md

 The website will ask you to sign in with a Google account.
 If you don't have one, you'll need to create one or use your parent's/guardian's account.

-Once you have signed in with a Google account, App Inventor will show you options to either set up an Android device (a phone or tablet) or an emulator (a fake, simulated Android device) on your computer.
+Once you have signed in with a Google account, App Inventor will show you options to either set up an Android device (a phone or tablet) or install an emulator (a program that acts like an Android device) on your computer.

 --- collapse ---
 ---